eagle-io/docs/source/reference/time/timestamps.rst

 Timestamps
 ==========

-:term:`Timestamp`\'s are used to display the time/date of an event in a highly customisable, easy to read format.
+:term:`Timestamps <timestamp>` are used to display the date and time of an event in a highly customisable, easy to read format.
 Time format is specified using time format tokens as shown below.

 Example::